Victor Dominello: New South Wales politics

+State government

 Dominello won the seat in his own right at the 2011 state election, picking up a healthy swing of 12.7 points and increasing his vote to 75 percent, making Ryde the 10th-safest Liberal seat.
 Following the electoral victory of the O'Farrell government at that election, Dominello was appointed as the Minister for Citizenship, Communities and the Minister for Aboriginal Affairs.
 Due to the resignation of Barry O'Farrell as Premier, and the subsequent ministerial reshuffle by Mike Baird, the new Liberal Leader, in April 2014 in addition to his existing responsibilities as a minister, Dominello was appointed as the Minister for Veterans Affairs and the Assistant Minister for Education.
 Following the 2015 state election, Dominello was sworn in as the inaugural Minister for Innovation and Better Regulation in the second Baird government.
 In 2017 Dominello was appointed as the Minister for Finance, Services and Property in the first Berejiklian ministry.
 Following the 2019 state election, Dominello was sworn in as the Minister for Customer Service in the second Berejiklian ministry, with effect from 2 April 2019.
 Dominello was additionally appointed Minister for Digital on 31 March 2021.

+Post political career

+Victor is a co-founder of ServiceGen whose motto is "Government Services Profoundly Reimagined".
+According to its website, the company’s mission is to empower individuals and communities through a profound shift in Government service delivery.

+Federal government

+In November 2023, Victor Dominello was appointed by the Federal Minister for Government Services, Bill Shorten, to lead a new advisory group designing the future of Mygov.

+Victor was also appointed to the Tech Council of Australia Board in 2023.
+In addition, he is also a Professor at University of NSW and a member of the UTS Trustworthy Digital Society Hub.

 Personal life and health

+In December 2013, Victor was featured at the Sydney Morning Herald championing multiculturalism and discussed how he is proud of his Italian heritage.
+He also mentioned being proud to be from a migrant family and said "I am a product of Ryde" earlier in his career.

 In September 2018, Dominello broke an arm while arm-wrestling NSW Attorney-General Mark Speakman in an office.

 On 18 August 2021, while fronting the media in a press conference, Dominello's face was seen to be drooping and he was blinking slowly with his left eye.
 Concerned viewers contacted his office to urge him to seek medical help, which he did later that afternoon and was diagnosed with Bell's palsy.
 On subsequent days, he wore an eyepatch to prevent infection.